jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 There's still a lot of work to do to integrate my instantly-digitized "paper" notes into a larger digital workflow.
 I'll address those workflows in a separate article.
 But here's how my life is different today:

 - I no longer carry around 2 (or more) notebooks - my reMarkable houses both my daily working log and personal journal in separate "notebooks."
 In fact, _all_ of my past notebooks are on the reMarkable as well!
 I can refer back to notes from months ago, long after the completed Moleskine would have been left on a shelf at home.
-- My "paper notebooks" are now (almost) immediately available digitally via reMarkable's cloud sync service.
+- My "paper notebooks" are nkow (almost) immediately available digitally via reMarkable's cloud sync service.
 If I want to share a page or diagram, it's a simple process to grab the page via the app on my Mac.
 - reMarkable doubles as a reading device for PDFs and has improved my reading workflow.
 I used to print out papers I wanted to read and haul them around.
 Now I have them all on my reMarkable, with full ability to highlight and annotate as I read.

 A few days ago, I misplaced the marker for my reMarkable.
 (You need an [EMR stylus](https://essentialpicks.com/emr-stylus-how-wacom-pens-work/) in order to write on a reMarkable - regular stylii don't work!)
 I felt a distinct feeling of loss - not being able to jot notes on my reMarkable throughout the day was almost physically painful.